 Firms are increasingly investing in AI to support their operational decision-making processes.
-Via this workshop, we want to create a realistic picture of the opportunities and limitations of AI for decision support via real-time dashboards.
+Together with On Track Lab and VAIA - Flanders AI Academy we want to create a realistic picture of the opportunities and limitations of AI for decision support via real-time dashboards via this workshop.
 A special focus will be given to control rooms as this sector is increasing in importance with the digitization of operations.
 The workshop covers three topics:

 FORMAT Study day/workshop